55th Rifle Division (Soviet Union): Descendant formations

 On November 1, 1944, the headquarters and other assets of the division were converted into the 1st Mozyr Red Banner Naval Infantry Division of the Baltic Fleet at Oranienbaum.
 Its subordinate units were renumbered.
 The 107th Rifle Regiment became the 1st Regiment, the 111th Rifle Regiment became the 2nd Regiment, and the 228th became the 3rd Regiment.
 The 185th Tank Regiment became the 1st Tank Regiment and the 84th Artillery became the 1st Artillery.
 The division formed the garrison of the Porkkala Naval Base, which had been leased by Finland after the end of the Continuation War in September.
 In 1948, the division became the 1st Machine Gun Artillery Division of the Baltic Fleet.
 The 1st Regiment became the 51st Machine Gun Artillery Regiment, the 2nd Regiment the 54th, and the 3rd Regiment the 57th.
 The 1st Tank Regiment was renumbered as the 194th and the 1st Artillery was renumbered as the 414th.
 The 53rd and 60th Machine Gun Artillery Regiments were added to the division after being formed from ground units.
 The division included 16,000 soldiers, occupying 280 machine gun and 208 artillery bunkers.
 In 1955, negotiations for a Soviet withdrawal began, and the division began disbanding in August 1955.
 The process was completed in January 1956, when what remained of the division was disbanded at the Bobochinsky Camp in the Leningrad Military District.

-In December 1967, the honors and awards of the 1st Machine Gun Artillery Division were bestowed upon the newly forming 55th Naval Infantry Division of the Soviet Pacific Fleet.